bee-projects/service-fabric-launcher/gcp/linux/readme.md

 # Overview

-This folder contains [terraform scripts](./main.tf) to luanch a developement environment of Microsoft's [Service Fabric](https://github.com/Microsoft/service-fabric) on the Google Cloud platform.
+This folder contains [terraform scripts](./main.tf) to launch a developement environment of the Microsoft's [Service Fabric](https://github.com/Microsoft/service-fabric) on Linux on the Google Cloud platform.
+This installation uses the Ubuntu script installation method described [here](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-get-started-linux#installation-methods)

 The diagram below illustrates the infrastructure that will get created: